Language-Research-Technology/ldaca-website/README.md

 `layout: post`

-Use this layout for blog posts.
+Use this layout for blog posts, currently stored in `/news/posts`.
 This layout is identical to the `doc` layout, but adds the author to the `SimpleHero` section and contains a link back to 'All Posts' at the top of the page content, as well as the date published.

+### Project

+`layout: project`

+Use this layout for project pages, currently stored in `/resources/general-resources/projects-case-studies/projects`.
+This layout has two sections:
+- left side: standard Markdown text for project description, outcomes, further reading, etc. taken from the content of the `.md` file
+- right side: image, project details and information boxes taken from the frontmatter of the `.md` file

 ### RootList